topo-gps/ios-manual/en/settings/device_settings.rst

 - *Mobile data*.
 If you enable this setting Topo GPS can use the mobile network.
 This is for example necessary for :ref:`route planning <sec-routes-plan>` and :ref:`downloading map tiles <sec-cache>` over a mobile network.

 - *Language*.
 Here you can set the language Topo GPS is using.
-Supported languages are English, Spanish, French, Dutch, Swedish, Norwegian, Danish, Finnish and Japanese.
+Supported languages are English, German, Spanish, French, Dutch, Swedish, Norwegian, Danish, Finnish and Japanese.
+If your device language is supported, that language is used by default.